Certificate of Advanced Study in Literacy and Language

 See the program's application process and requirements for more information.
-The Reading Specialist Certificate is in the Department of Communication Sciences and Disorders.
+The Literacy and Language Certificate program is in the Department of Communication Sciences and Disorders.

-Educators who wish to schedule an Information Session at their school or have specific questions about the program may contact the Reading Certificate program director, Dr. Richard Santeusanio.
+Educators who wish to schedule an Information Session at their school or have specific questions about the program may contact the Literacy and Language Certificate program director, Melissa Feller.

 If you are a student enrolled in or prospective student for the joint Master of Arts in Teaching Reading (Regis College), please review that option on the Reading Concentration page.